Terracini matroids: algebraic matroids of secants and embedded joins: Preliminaries

 \subsection{Algebraic matroids}

-The algebraic matroid of $X$, denoted $M(X),$ is the data of which subsets of variables in $S$ are related in the ideal $\II(X)$. \begin{definition} Let $Z = \{z_1, \ldots, z_N\}$ and $X\subseteq \mathbb{A}^N$ be an irreducible variety so that $\II(X)$ is a prime ideal in $S = \kk[Z]$.
-Define the {\em algebraic matroid} of $X$, denoted $M(X)$, to be the matroid with ground set $Z$ where $E \subseteq Z$ is independent if $\II(X) \cap \kk[E] = \langle 0\rangle.$ \end{definition} The rank of $M(X)$ is equal to the dimension of $X$.
+The algebraic matroid of $X$, denoted $M(X),$ is the data of which subsets of variables in $S$ are related in the ideal $\II(X)$. \begin{definition} Let $Z = \{z_1, \ldots, z_n\}$ and $X\subseteq \mathbb{A}^n$ be an irreducible variety so that $\II(X)$ is a prime ideal in $S = \kk[Z]$.
+Define the {\em algebraic matroid} of $X$, denoted $M(X)$, to be the matroid with ground set $Z$ where $E \subseteq Z$ is independent if $\II(X) \cap \kk[E] = \langle 0\rangle.$ \end{definition} We will frequently use the following geometric interpretation. \begin{lemma} In the setup of Definition~\ref{def: algebraic matroid}, $E\subseteq Z$ is independent in $M(X)$ if and only if the linear projection $\pi_B : X\to \kk^E$ is dominant. \end{lemma} \begin{proof} The Closure Theorem implies that the vanishing ideal of $\pi_E(X)$ is $\II(X) \cap \kk[E]$, so the projection is dominant if and only if $\II(X) \cap \kk[E] = \langle 0\rangle.$ \end{proof} The rank of $M(X)$ is equal to the dimension of $X$.
 This provides a natural notion of the ``expected rank'' for algebraic matroids of embedded joins, namely that the expected rank of $M(X_1+\cdots +X_s)$ is the expected dimension of $X_1+\cdots+X_s.$ To gain further intuition about what algebraic matroids capture, we examine how coordinate changes affect the matroid $M(X^{\{s\}})$. \begin{example} To illustrate how coordinate changes affect algebraic matroids, we examine the image of the quadratic Veronese map $\nu_2:\mathbb{P}^3 \to \mathbb{P}^9$ in three different coordinate systems.
 If we let the coordinates of $\nu_2$ be given by monomials, then its image is defined by an ideal in $\mathbb{C}[z_{ij} : 1\leq i <j\leq 5]$ generated by the $2 \times 2$ minors of the generic symmetric matrix:

 A linear change of coordinates results in the matrix

 whose $2\times 2$ minors define an isomorphic variety.
 Finally, let $A_3 = f(A_1)$, where $f$ is a general linear change of coordinates.